jayp1206/CoolerGuy/README.md

 #### Audit ✔
 - Audit the access of global system objects: Enabled ✔
 - Audit the use of Backup and Restore privileges: Enabled ✔
-- Shut down system immediately if unable to log security audits: Enabled ✔
+- Shut down system immediately if unable to log security audits: Disabled ✔
+- Force audit policy subcategory settings (Windows Vista or later) to override audit policy category settings: Enabled

 #### Devices ✔
 - Prevent users from installing printer drivers: Enabled ✔